 A learning target describes the standard from a student's point of view.
 Teacher teams work collaboratively to develop learning targets that clearly indicate student learning targets for each of the priority standards.

-Below are some of the learning targets developed to this point for K-6.
+Below are the Math and ELA learning targets for K-6.

 What is e-Learning?